-Tickets $30 each available at The Arts Station
+Tickets available at The Arts Station and ONLINE

 InstaArts encourages participants to demonstrate their creativity by taking photos with their mobile devices and posting these images to their Instagram account with the hashtag #fernieartsstation.
 Station staff will monitor these posts and select the most inspiring ones to be incorporated into The Fernie Arts Station’s Facebook page in a folder labeled “InstaArts Media Project.”
 The Arts Station invites everyone to look at these images and share them with their friends and repost the images to other social media accounts.
 Partcipants are encouraged to be as creative as possible, but avoid violating any limitations about copyrighted material restrictions.
 Images that are explicit or graphic in nature will not be considered.
 For more information about InstaArts Media Project or any Arts Station programs, contact Courtney Baker at 250-423-4842.

 The Arts Station Gallery will be open from 9am to 3pm Monday through Friday all year long!
 Come by pay us a visit, take a look around, and make sure to check out all of the great programs we have happening.

 The hours for The Blue Toque is open

 Mondays 10am – 2pm